430058Mauger1/Unit-15-Assignment-2/docs/README.md

 + #193C4A
 + #092833

-This color scheme provides good contrast against light backgrounds, making text and interactive elements easily readable for users with visual impairments, it is visually distinct, helping users easily distinguish different sections or elements on the website.
+This color scheme provides good contrast against light backgrounds, making text and interactive elements easily readable for users with visual impairments, and it is visually distinct, helping users easily distinguish different sections or elements on the website.

 ### Typography